spetlr-org/spetlr/docs/etl/README.template.md

 ### Example-8

 This example illustrates the use of an orchestrator as just another ETL step.
-The principle is called composit orchestration:
+The principle is called composite orchestration:

 ```
-{composit_orchestration_example}
+{composite_orchestration_example}
 ```